Wondering if a special needs trust may be your best option?

 (For Child) Third Party Special Needs Trust

-Usually it is a parent or grandparent who wants to leave part of their estate to their disabled child or grandchild without compromising the disabled person’s ability to access public benefits (or get cut off from public benefits).
-A d4A trust (for those under 65) is subject to a medicaid payback.
-Can avoid medicaid payback by doing some preplanning.
+Usually it is a parent, grandparent or other family member who wants to leave part of their estate to their disabled child or grandchild without compromising the disabled person’s ability to access public benefits (or get cut off from public benefits).
+A d4A trust (for those under 65) is subject to a Medicaid payback.
+Can avoid Medicaid payback by doing some preplanning.

 If a third-party special needs trust is created by a will or revocable trust as part of an estate plan that indicates a special needs trust is to be created (out of the will or revocable trust) for the purposes of “supplementing public benefits and not to supplant them.”
 Upon the death of the beneficiary, the Will would provide that the remaining assets in the special needs trust go to other beneficiaries and not Medicaid or social security.